 We offer flexible placements to qualified professionals in physiotherapy, social care, speech and language therapy, special education or other relevant professions.

-“Volunteering was an immensely rewarding time; being able to utilise my skills to help some very needy children and even see some small yet significant changes in their lives.”
+“The internship was an immensely rewarding time; being able to utilise my skills to help some very needy children and even see some small yet significant changes in their lives.”

-Am I suitable to volunteer?
+Am I suitable to candidate?

 What is a normal working day like?

 Working hours at CCD are Monday to Friday, 8.00am to 3.30pm.
-Volunteers must be able to maintain these working hours reliably.
+Interns must be able to maintain these working hours reliably.
 The work is very physical in nature and will require you to sit on the floor and bend over to pick children up.
 Your health must enable you to do this in extremely hot and humid conditions.
 The work is also very emotionally draining, and therefore volunteers must show a level of emotional stability and maturity.